Hidden-Histories/Public-Resources/documentation/GettingStarted-HiddenHistoryArtists.md

 ### First Steps

-Please go through the following tutorials to get familiar with the ARpoise and AR-vos apps:
+Please go through the following tutorials to see how to use the ARpoise and AR-vos apps to view AR artworks:
 - [**Using the ARpoise App**](UsingARpoiseApp.md#-hidden-histories-artists-overview) to understand geolocative augmented reality artworks.
 - [**Using the AR-vos App**](AR-vos-examples.md#-ar-vos-augmented-reality-app) to understand image trigger augmented reality artworks.